vanilla-php/benchmark-php/README.md

 benchmark-php
 =============

 This is a PHP benchmark script to compare the runtime speed of PHP and MySQL.
 This project is inspired by www.php-benchmark-script.com (Alessandro Torrisi) an www.webdesign-informatik.de.
-In my point of view this script is more correct and comparable for different servers.
+In my point of view benchmark-php is more correct and comparable for different servers.

 Setup